jamessann/jamessann.com/content/posts/top-5-tv-of-2020/index.md

 <h2>5.
 The Outsider (Season 1)</h2>
 <h4><em>HBO</em></h4>

-<p>Stephen King has had a massive resurgence in film and television as of late but The Outsider is mostly an A-grade King interpretation.
+<p>Stephen King has had a massive resurgence in film and television as of late but <em>The Outsider</em> is mostly an A-grade King interpretation.
 And it's creepy as fuck.
 Annnnnd okay, so it doesn't entirely land its conclusion but with two fantastic central performances from Ben Mendelsohn and Cynthia Erivo and on the premium cable network, you know it's worth a binge.
 It's a bit of a shame season two was cancelled by HBO despite the huge viewer numbers but season one is a dark, scary, intriguing mystery that will keep you hooked from episode one.</p>

 <span class="button">
     <a href="https://www.youtube.com/watch?v=eNDKWr3Xmjk&t=4s">